KevKibe/African-Whisper/DOCS/deployment.md

    - `MODEL_NAME`: Name of the fine-tuned model to use in your Hugging Face Hub repository.
    - `HUGGINGFACE_READ_TOKEN`: Your Hugging Face authentication token for read access.

+2. Modify the `docker-compose.yaml` file according to whether your finetuned model is PEFT finetuned or fully finetuned.

 ### Running Locally

-2. Run the application locally by executing the following command:
+3. Run the application locally by executing the following command:

     ```bash
     docker compose up